 - After restarting, if you see the pattern/password lock, then try any random pattern/password to unlock it.

 Finally!
-You’ve successfully unlocked / cracked the pattern lock of your Android phone.
+You’ve successfully unlocked/cracked the pattern lock of your Android phone.
 So this is all about how to unlock/bypass/crack pattern lock or password lock of any android phone.
-If you face any problem or have any issue or suggestions regarding this article then do let me know through the comments section below.
+If you face any problem or have any issues or suggestions regarding this article then do let me know through the comments section below.